 The other critical factor is light and the value of good lighting cannot be understated.
 Eye strain or headaches caused by squinting while stitching can be horrible and can have a detrimental long term impact.
 Thankfully there are a number of light manufacturers who have realised the needs of the modern stitcher by producing daylight lights that can be flexed to suit your stitching position.

-However it’s not the cheapest, and there are a wide range of clip on lights and daylight lamps to choose from.
+However it’s not the cheapest, and there are a wide range of daylight lamps to choose from.
 Try not to let budget get in the way of the health of your vision – good eyesight is an important thing to save.

 Similarly, don’t be shy in getting a magnifying lamp if that will make your stitching easier.
 The gains in seeing the holes in 32ct linen will easily outweigh any concerns you might have about the perception of the product.